rjmccall/swift-evolution/review_management.md

 Finally, to ensure the proposal can be integrated into the language reasonably promptly.
 Evolution proposals are expected to build on each other.
 When a proposal has been accepted but is not yet available in the language, it puts related proposals in the awkward position of needing to accommodate a feature that doesn't really exist.
 The evolution process should not build castles in the sky; there should be a feasible path for delivering every accepted feature within a reasonable period of time, preventing accepted proposals from indefinitely holding up other work.

 That said, the provided implementation doesn't need to be ready to commit as soon as the review is complete.
 It may not even be the implementation that code maintainers will ultimately accept.
 The initial proposal implementation just needs to be sufficient to satisfy the three goals above.
-Workgroup members should use the following guidelines when determining whether the implementation is sufficient for the proposal to be reviewed:
+You should use the following guidelines when determining whether the implementation is sufficient for the proposal to be reviewed:

 - The implementation must fully implement the proposed feature.
 If part of the feature is proving harder to implement, that may indicate significant theoretical or practical problems; an incomplete implementation should not be ignored as something that can be finished later.